LinChai/pss/README.md

 target/: compiled jar files.

-data/: contains six different benchmarks each with 500 sample records.
+data/: contains 500 sample records for each benchmark tested in our experiments.

 Quick start:
 ------------